 Dr. Randy Hickle, the inventor of the blanket warmer and other things that have improved healthcare is the founder of the Grace Clinic in Lubbock, TX.
 I traveled to Lubbock to meet Dr. Hickle and I was hired on the spot.
 A week or so later, I arrived in Lubbock with my fifth wheel trailer to do what was supposed to take a month or so.
 Seven months later, I completed my first Interim Executive Engagement and the Grace Clinic was set on a path that led to many years of success.
 This is where I learned that gigs rarely last the initially expected time.
 Things are rarely what they appear to be at first and the only thing you can be certain of is that you can’t be certain of anything on an interim engagement.
 I have been blessed by my continuing friendship with Dr. Hickle.
 It was his recommendation that had a lot to do with me being accepted into one of the country’s finest healthcare administration doctoral programs.

 Bishop Leatherberry was right.
 The first gig is the hardest.
 Since then, work has flowed constantly and Tatum and I went our separate ways when I was recruited to do a gig in FL as a free agent.
-Tatum has been acquired twice since those days and the firm is very different than it used to be but I am friends with Joe Zuyus the current healthcare leader of the firm and I have used Tatum resources.
+Tatum has been acquired twice since those days and the firm that is now a division of Randstad is very different than it used to be.
+I am friends with Joe Zuyus the current healthcare leader of the firm and I have used Tatum resources.

-I came home one weekend during a consulting engagement to find a brochure from The University of Alabama at Birmingham (UAB) that I had received because I am a Fellow of the American College of Healthcare Executives.
+I came home one weekend during a consulting engagement to find a brochure from The University of Alabama at Birmingham (UAB) that I had received because of my Fellowship in the American College of Healthcare Executives (ACHE).
 The program tagline is, “Evidence-based leadership in healthcare administration.”
 I was captivated because I was living the difference between the evidence-based clinical practice of medicine and the Magic 8 ball to Ouija Board practice of healthcare administration in distressed facilities.
-I will never be able to thank Dr. Robert Hernandez and his faculty at UAB for taking a chance on me by admitting me to the Doctorate of Science in Health Services Administration program.
+I will never be able to thank Dr. Robert Hernandez and his faculty at UAB for taking a chance on me by admitting me to UAB’s Doctorate of Science in Health Services Administration program.
 That program resulted in incredible enhancement of my capabilities to serve healthcare organizations.
 No one gets through a doctoral program without a lot of support, guidance, assistance with bureaucracy, logistics and sometimes a kick in the ass.
 I don’t know where UAB would be without Leandra Celaya the program’s Director of Operations.
 It is Leandra’s calm demeanor and steady hand that has kept me and many of my peers from throwing the towel in while keeping the faculty wound up and pointed in the right direction.